Trumbo's 11th-inning homer lifts Orioles over Blue Jays 3-2

 WHAT A PLAY

-Orioles third baseman Manny Machado thrilled the crowd with in the 11th inning, diving near the bag to snare a grounder before throwing a side-armed toss on one knee to retire Devon Travis by a step at first base.
+Orioles third baseman Manny Machado thrilled the crowd in the 11th inning, diving near the bag to snare a grounder before throwing a side-armed toss on one knee to retire Devon Travis by a step at first base.
 He received a standing ovation.

 FLYING BATS